Swagazine/Grade-Tracker/README.md

 # Grade-Tracker
 A small application where you can put in grades from assignments (with weighting) to find out how many marks out of 100% you have

+## Project Structure
+* Gradle folder: Contains the wrapper
+    * src folder: Contains the code for the project
+    * Console: Contains the console application
+    * Math: Contains functions that will be used in all Grade Tracker variants
+    * testfolder: Just a folder for testing, no actual value to project
+    * (todo) GUI: Will contain the GUI application
+* .gitignore: Used to ignore folders for committing that may vary depending on computer (build, .git, .idea, ect.)
+* build.gradle: Is the gradle file that is used for gradle tasks

 ## Running Tasks
 In this project, gradlew.bat is used to package everything.
 In order to use gradle you will need to use "./gradlew" to activate the .bat file.
 Inside build.gradle there are tasks that run individual classes (and more).